For confidentiality's sake, let's say I worked with a client to build an online quiz. But that's really the most I can say about it. ¯\_(ツ)_/¯

 Alex's Needs & the Feature List

-By fully understanding who Alex is and the scenario they're facing, I can produce a list of potential necessities that the quiz must address to help Alex have an effective, and informative experience.
+By fully understanding who Alex is and the scenario they're facing, I can produce in Google Sheets a list of potential necessities the quiz must address to help Alex enjoy their experience.

 A Closer Look at the Quiz: